cchandre/Polarimetry/README.md

      - `name`: to be entered by the user as a tag of the specicif ROI; it will be saved in the MS excel
      - `group `: to be entered by the user as a tag of the specicif group the ROI belongs to; it will be saved in the MS excel
      - `select`: select the ROIs to be considered in the analysis
-     - `delete`: select the ROIs to be permanently deleted (then click on the button `Delete` to actually delete them and update the tables and images)
+     - `delete`: select the ROIs to be permanently deleted (then click the button `Delete` to actually delete them and update the tables and images)
-     - Button `Commit`: click on this button to commit the changes made to the labels of the ROIs (names, groups and selection)
+     - Button `Commit`: click this button to commit the changes made to the labels of the ROIs (names, groups and selection)
      - Button `Save`: save the information on all the ROIs as a binary `.pyroi` file
      - Button `Load`: load the ROIs from a binary `.pyroi` file
      - Button `Delete`: permanently deletes all the ROIs selected in `select`